The Future Homes Standard is a set of rules that will come into effect from 2025 to ensure new homes produce less carbon emissions.

 "The 30% total CO2 reduction could then easily be achieved with solar panels on the roof and making the accommodation of a heat pump easy, sensible, even natural," he said.

 How Will Energy Standards be Assessed?

-There will be four metrics to assess the energy efficiency of new homes, one of which will be the Fabric Energy Efficiency Standard (FEES).
-The FEES sets performance levels for the building fabric that would reduce the amount of energy required to heat a home, and reach the zero carbon standard.
+Overall, there will be three metrics to assess the energy efficiency of new homes, one of which will be the Fabric Energy Efficiency Standard (FEES).
+The FEES sets performance levels for the building fabric that would reduce the amount of energy required to heat a home.

-Hilton said: “It is great news if the Future Homes Standard includes a fabric first approach, and if rolled out correctly, it will make fabric first achievable for everybody, and by default rather than expensive design.”
+Hilton said: “It is great news that the Future Homes Standard will include a fabric first approach, and if rolled out correctly, it will make fabric first achievable for everybody, and by default rather than expensive design.”

 Local Authorities Can Set Targets

-Local authorities will continue to be allowed to set higher energy efficiency standards for new homes in their area once the Future Homes Standard is published, the government has confirmed.
+Local authorities will continue to be allowed to set higher energy efficiency standards for new homes in their area once the Future Homes Standard is published.